datacareph/notif360/README.md

 You may need the following
 - Domains to check (SSL Check)
 - URLs to check and scan
 - SMTP Credentials.
-You can use your existing or [contact us](https://www.datacareph.com/contact).
+You can use your existing credentials or [contact us](https://www.datacareph.com/contact).
-- SLACK URI Endpoint
+- SLACK URL Endpoint
 - VirusTotal.
 [Get API Key here](https://www.virustotal.com/gui/my-apikey)

 ### Test it